 No formal entrance tests; prospective pupils are assessed during the course of a taster day and on the basis of reports from previous schools.
 Exams and assessments for academic, art and music scholarships take place during the lent term.
 Some means-tested bursarial support available.

 Little Owls Nursery takes from age 2 and there’s a toddler group on Friday mornings where parents can bring their children (6m upwards) to familiarise them with nursery life.

 At 11+ to Gloucestershire state schools and grammars.
-At 13+ mainly to local-ish day and boarding schools including Marlborough College, Dean Close, Rendcomb, Cheltenham College, Cheltenham Ladies’ and Abingdon School.
-Five scholarships in 2018 - mostly drama, plus one music and one all-rounder.
+At 13+ mainly to local-ish day and boarding schools.
+Cheltenham College, Dean Close, Abingdon School all popular.
+Others to eg Marlborough College, Rendcomb, Cheltenham Ladies’.

 Hatherop is recorded in the Domesday Book as ‘Etherope’, which means ‘high outlying farmstead’, and 900 years have not diminished the name’s descriptive accuracy.
 To reach village and school requires a delightful meander through the lush meadows of the River Coln, followed by a steep ascent of its eponymous valley.
 At the height of summer this is a vision of quintessential English pastoral; what it’s like on a dark winter’s evening may be another story (imagine less romantic, more slippery); we hope it’s on the council’s gritting lorry route.
 The approach through classic estate parkland is hardly likely to disappoint, but the building that rises to meet you is definitely more stately home than fortified residence.
 If you happen to have any back-seat passengers who demand crenellations and a moat of their castles you may need to manage expectations (but only until you get inside).